Battle of Frenchman's Creek

 The Battle of Frenchman's Creek took place during the War of 1812 between Great Britain and the United States in the early hours of November 28, 1812, in the Crown Colony of Upper Canada, near the Niagara River.
-The operation was conceived as a raid to prepare the ground for a larger American invasion.
-The Americans succeeded in crossing the Niagara and landing at both of their points of attack.
-They achieved one of their two objectives before withdrawing but the invasion was subsequently called off, rendering useless what had been accomplished.
-The engagement was named, "the Battle of Frenchman's Creek" by the Canadians, after the location of some of the severest fighting.
-To contemporary Americans, it was known as, "the Affair opposite Black Rock".
+The action was part of Brigadier General Alexander Smyth's attempt to renew the American offensive on the Niagara Frontier after the defeat at the Battle of Queenston Heights.